-You might not have thought of dental health when resolving to eat better, sleep more, or lose weight, but surprising as it may seem, you won’t achieve your health goals without oral health.
+You might not have thought of dental health when resolving to eat better, sleep more, or lose weight, but surprising as it may seem, you won’t achieve your overall health goals without oral health.
 It’s that important.

 Fluoride is a controversial topic and I’m still undecided.
 Until I come to a decision on its safety, I’m not ingesting any of it—I’d rather prevent tooth decay with good diet and lifestyle.
 Shrink your fluoride exposure with distilled water from your local water or natural grocery store.
 Don’t get the kind called “reverse osmosis” which doesn’t remove fluoride—distillation is the only method that does.
 My wife and I raised three daughters on distilled, fluoride-free water without any cavities.

 One of the most exciting recent medical discoveries is the microbiome—which is the community of trillions of bacteria that live in our mouth, gut, nose, and brain that control mental health, metabolism, and even heart health.
 Sadly, we tend to think of bacteria as enemies, not allies.
 Antibacterial mouthwash destroys these healthy bacteria, causing the wrong kind to grow back in larger numbers, disrupting health everywhere in the body.
 To give your mouth a much-needed reset, suck on an oral microbiome lozenge, which repopulates your mouth with the good kinds of bacteria.
 I use Hyperbiotics Pro-Dental, which double as mints!
 For more on the fascinating science of the microbiome, check out Dr. Raphel Kellman’s excellent book The Microbiome Diet.

 Sippy cups prevent proper development.
 When a child sips on the hard plastic, the internal forces in the mouth are different from when a child sucks on a breast.
 This is why prolonged usage changes how the face grows, causes speech issues, crooked teeth, and even sleep apnea.
 Yes, your kids will spill, but they’ll learn a lot faster than you think.
 Ditch the sippy cups and give them a real glass or a cup made just for toddlers like Caveman Cups.

 The harder you brush, the faster you’re done with the chore—or so most of us seem to think.
 Sawing away at your teeth like this destroys enamel and makes teeth sensitive.
 The proper technique is extremely light, gentle circles with extra soft bristles.
 If you have an electric toothbrush, don’t brush back and forth—hold the vibrating brush against each tooth for a few seconds like this.

 — Dr. Mark Burhenne (@askthedentist) October 8, 2014

-Most dentists agree that SLS causes canker sores, and yet SLS is a common ingredient in most toothpastes, including the natural brands like Tom’s of Maine.
+Most dentists agree that SLS causes canker sores, and yet SLS (sodium lauryl sulfate) is a common ingredient in most kinds of toothpaste, including the natural brands like Tom’s of Maine.
 SLS is a detergent that strips away the inner layer of the mouth and has literally no positive benefit.
 The one I use is made by JASON’s.